-Buying your property freehold is usually better than buying leasehold because you generally acquire unrestricted (or significantly less restricted) ownership.
+Buying your property freehold is usually better than buying leasehold because you generally acquire unrestricted (or less restricted) ownership.

-So if there are 20 participating flat owners/leaseholders, then you may end up owning a 1/20th share in a company that owns the freehold.
+So, if there are 20 participating flat owners/leaseholders, then you may end up owning a 1/20th share in a company that owns the freehold.

-Buying Residential Leasehold Property
+Buying A Leasehold Property